axoflow/axosyslog-core-docs/content/docs/chapter-routing-filters/filters/reference-filters/filter-message/_index.md

 | --------- | --------------- |
 | Synopsis: | message(regexp) |

 *Description:* Match a regular expression to the text of the log message, excluding the headers (that is, the value returned by the `MSG` macros).
-Note that in {{% productparam "syslog-ng" %}} version 2.1 and earlier, this functionality was performed by the `match()` filter.
+Note that in {{% param "product.syslog-ng" %}} version 2.1 and earlier, this functionality was performed by the `match()` filter.